 From the beginning after the injury, the user had neither triceps nor thumb function.
 Following hand surgery she now has weak elbow extensor function and a weak active grasp by bending her thumb.

-Hedemora Anpassning (modifications) which today is part of Permobil, www.permobil.com (last checked May 2017).
+Hedemora Anpassning (modifications) which today is part of Star Mobility, starmobility.se/internationell (last checked August 2020).

 Paid for by